dlang/DIPs/DIPs/DIP10xx.md

 Cost to compile-time of operator `...` is negligible and strictly linear with the length of source tuples, whereas recursive template instantion has quadratic cost in compile time due to growing symbol names and mangling costs with each iteration.

 In practise, this quadratic cost applies effective upper-limits on the length of lists that can be handled at compile time.
-We can lift these practical limits using operator `...`
+We will lift these practical limits substantially using operator `...`.

 ## Breaking Changes and Deprecations
 None